Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature

 \subsection{Smooth dependence of \boldmath$t_{\max}$\unboldmath~on initial points}

 Explicit expressions of $t_{\max}$ shown in Section \ref{sec:method_basic} indicate that $t_{\max}$ depends continuously, possibly smoothly, on initial points within stable manifolds of hyperbolic equilibria (for desingularized vector fields) on the horizon, which is just a consequence of standard calculus.
-One of the benefits of applying the parameterization method discussed in Section~\ref{sec:parameterization_method} is that $t_{\max}$ can be treated as a {\em locally analytic} function on initial points of solutions.
+One of \KMa{benefits} of applying the parameterization method \KMa{reviewed} in Section~\ref{sec:parameterization_method} is that $t_{\max}$ can be treated as a {\em locally analytic} function on initial points of solutions.
 Here we discuss the dependence of $t_{\max}$ on initial points in more details.

 Consider the desingularized vector field $g$ associated with the directional (resp.
-Poincar\'{e}-type and parabolic type) compactification with the standard time-scale desingularization.
+Poincar\'{e}-type and parabolic-type) compactification with the \KMa{associated} time-scale desingularization.
 Let $p_\ast \in \mathcal{E}$ be a hyperbolic equilibrium for $g$.
-First note that typical choices of time-scale desingularizations $S$, namely the integrand of $t_{\max}$, satisfy the following properties (so that trajectories for $g$ is orbitally equivalent to the original dynamical system (cf. \cite{Mat2019})): \begin{itemize} \item It vanishes at $p_\ast$.
-See (\ref{blow-up-time-dir}) (resp. (\ref{blow-up-time-Poin}) and (\ref{blow-up-time-para})). \item It is positive along $W^s(p_\ast; g)$. \item It is smooth, in particular analytic, except $k/2c \not \in \mathbb{N}$ in the case of the Poincar\'{e}-type compactifications. \end{itemize}
+First note that typical choices of time-scale desingularizations \KMa{$h$}, namely the integrand of $t_{\max}$ \KMa{mentioned in (\ref{tmax-basic})}, satisfy the following properties (so that trajectories for $g$ is orbitally equivalent to the original dynamical system (cf. \cite{Mat2019})): \begin{itemize} \item It vanishes at $p_\ast$. \item It is positive along $W^s_{\rm loc}(p_\ast; g)$. \item It is smooth, in particular analytic, except $k/2c \not \in \mathbb{N}$ in the case of the Poincar\'{e}-type compactifications. \end{itemize}

-Assume that all assumptions in Theorem \ref{thm:radii_polynomials} for $F$ given in (\ref{eq:parameterization_F(a)=0}) as well as (A1), (A2) and (A3) associated with the hyperbolic equilibrium $p_\ast$ for $g$ are satisfied, in which case the local stable manifold $W^s_{\rm loc}(p_\ast;g)$ is parameterized by an {\em analytic} function $P$ defined on the unit polydisc $B_1^m$ so that $W^s_{\rm loc}(p_\ast;g) = P(B_1^m)$.
-For typical asymptotically quasi-homogeneous fields, the function $S$ can be chosen as a polynomial or a rational function whose denominator is polynomial and positive on $W^s_{\rm loc}(p_\ast;g)$.
+Assume that all assumptions in Theorem \ref{thm:radii_polynomials} for $F$ given in (\ref{eq:parameterization_F(a)=0}) as well as (A1), (A2) and (A3) associated with the hyperbolic equilibrium $p_\ast$ for $g$ are satisfied, in which case the local stable manifold $W^s_{\rm loc}(p_\ast;g)$ is parameterized by an {\em analytic} function $P$ defined on the \KMa{$m$-dimensional} unit polydisc $B_1^m$ so that $W^s_{\rm loc}(p_\ast;g) = P(B_1^m)$.
+For typical asymptotically quasi-homogeneous fields, the function \KMa{$h$} can be chosen as a polynomial or a rational function whose denominator is polynomial and positive on $W^s_{\rm loc}(p_\ast;g)$.
 From these observations, we obtain the following proposition.